sfan5/fi6s/README.md

 Since UDP is connection-less there is no need to prevent interference, though this is still a good idea to prevent your OS from sending unnecessary ICMPv6 unreachable responses (fi6s also tries this by default).

+### Selecting the source IP

+A big advantage of IPv6 is the large address space, and another way of avoiding the IP stack problem described above is to just use a different source IP.

+This IP should not be assigned to your local machine, but it *must* be statically routed to your machine, because fi6s will not answer NDP queries.

+To check if an IP is working correctly you can simply ping a known public IP, e.g.:

+	# ./fi6s --icmp --source-ip $your_ip 2001:4860:4860::8888

+## Limitations

+In order to permit the design of fi6s some assumptions had to be made about the network environment.
+These do not impact typical usage at all but listed here for completeness.

+This means fi6s may not perform as expected or outright not work if:
+* you have a non-trivial routing table (it will be ignored. fi6s expects a single gateway)
+* you are scanning targets in the local network (fi6s does not do neighbor discovery)
+* you have a connection-tracking firewall
+* your IP or router's MAC changes mid-scan ¯\\\_(ツ)_/¯
+* your network has consistent packet loss

+For banner collection note that fi6s does not come with anything resembling a real TCP stack.
+It merely supports sending one query and reading response data that follows.
+Resends are not implemented.